 WHO WE ARE

-The Corcovado Foundation is a non-profit organization, a leader in conservation in Costa Rica.
+The Corcovado Foundation is a non-profit organization and a leader in conservation in Costa Rica.
 We work with people to protect our natural resources.
 Our conservation programs are based in the South Pacific region of Costa Rica, known as the Osa Peninsula, which is famous for its intense biodiversity and unspoiled nature.
+We are part of a great network that is trying to make this world a better place, for all of us and for the rest of the creatures that live with us.

 WHAT WE DO